1,600: University of Nevada, Reno Foundation and Development & Alumni Relations

 Administrative and Accounting Guidelines for the Foundation are published in the Board of Regents Handbook.

 - Solicit or receive gifts, grants, conveyances, devices, or bequests from all sources for designated uses specified by donors only when they are consistent with university objectives and policies approved by the Nevada System of Higher Education Board of Regents.

-- Approve expenditures (e.g., equipment purchases, travel, hosting, etc.) only if they are consistent with university objectives,fiscal policies approved by the Board of Regents and donor restrictions.
+- Approve expenditures (e.g., equipment purchases, travel, hosting, etc.) only if they are consistent with university objectives and fiscal policies approved by the Board of Regents and donor restrictions.

 - Transfer funds from its gift accounts to the University of Nevada, Reno only through Board of Regents gift accounts and in the following prescribed manner:

-- The distributable earnings from designated endowment funds in annual or other installments, or a directive by the donor with the endowment was established for use by the campus for the specific purpose stated by the donor;
+- The distributable earnings from designated endowment funds in annual or other installments, or a directive by the donor with whom the endowment was established, and for use by the University and unit for the specific purpose stated by the donor;

 - All designated funds upon demand by the university representative with authority for such funds;

 - All designated funds annually, or as requested, for uses as the Foundation Board of Trustees designate, less amounts necessary for operational, endowment, and campaign expenses.

 - The Foundation will establish gift accounts in Workday for gifts that are restricted to the University, Foundation or other 501(c)(3) entities.
 The appropriate spending codes will be established to comply with donor restrictions.

 Accounting for Gifts to the Foundation or University